TylerTurquand/Saving-Superstore/README.md

 ## Overview

-The project entails a comprehensive analysis of the superstore's operational performance across three key dimensions.
+This project entails a comprehensive analysis of the superstore's operational performance across multiple key dimensions.
+The results aim to offer suggestions to improve the superstore's profitability and save it from bankruptcy.

+## The Process

-In Part 1, the focus is on identifying profit and loss centers by analyzing various pairs of dimensions, like region and category.
-Bar graphs are utilized to justify conclusions and determine products and product subcategories that should be discontinued or emphasized.
+In Part 1, the focus was on identifying profit and loss centers by analyzing various pairs of dimensions, like region and category.
+Bar graphs were utilized to justify conclusions and determine products and product subcategories that should be discontinued or emphasized.
-Part 2 delves into assessing the viability of advertising by identifying optimal state-month combinations for maximum return on ad spend.
+Part 2 delves into assessing the viability of advertising by identifying optimal state-month combinations for maximum return on ads.
+Bar graphs were used to find the top three states based on highest average revenue.
+These three states were then further analyzed to find the most profitable months in each state.
+1/5th of the average profit of the best month for each state was used as the recommendation for the maximum amount the superstore should spend on ads then.
 Part 3 involves analyzing return rates of products and customers to determine potential anomalies and their impact on profitability.
-Visualizations are employed to provide insights into the relationship between average profit and return rates, aiding in strategic decision-making for the superstore.
+Visualizations are employed to provide insights into the relationship between average profit and return rates.

 ## Results
 ### Part 1